USB Type-C

 (USB-C)

 A specific physical USB connector (plug and socket design) that hit the market in 2015.
-It is expected to replace micro-USB, and can also replace full-size USB connectors in any device where a smaller connector is advantageous (such as laptop computers.)
+It replaced micro-USB in phones, and is replacing "full-size" USB (Type A) connectors in most other devices (including laptop computers.)
+USB-C also replaced certain proprietary connectors such as Apple's Lightning connector.

 See: Micro-USB